cryptostorm/voodoo.network/README.md

 	(win) entry/core: 104.238.194.238 (US west), exit: 37.235.55.73 (Isle of Man) (nix) entry/core: 5.154.191.30 (Moldova),    exit: 37.235.55.188 (Isle of Man)

-	Saudi Arabia:
-	Obviously, only use this one for testing purposes, as .gov.sa controls the internet there so everything is filtered/monitored.
-	(win) entry/core: 5.154.191.28 (Moldova),    exit: 46.151.215.118 (Saudi Arabia)
-	(nix) no nix IP atm, as it got mysteriously firewalled and hasn't been replaced.

 Full voodoo (jump/entry <=> core <=> exit):

 	(win) entry/jump: 176.61.137.153 (Sweden), core: 104.238.194.238 (US west), exit: 37.235.55.73 (Isle of man)